cheanlee0321/StockAnalyzer/README.md

 APIkey in main.py is empty, put your API key into APIkey as a string to launch the script.

 grep_data_from_FMP():
-grep data frmo API then save it in csv format.
+Requesting data from API then save it in csv format.
 Run this function whenever you need update stock financial data.

 csv_to_dictionary(): convert csv to list of dictionary.